ahupowerdns/corona-science/corona-science.md

 <meta name="twitter:description" content="An overview of the latest scientific and treatment developments of COVID-19, updated frequently, including links to original sources, preprints and papers">
 <meta name="twitter:image" content="http://berthub.eu/articles/death-rate-feature.png">
 Hello and welcome to this stream of consciousness I dare to call "the Corona Science Journal".
-Latest update: 11th of March 20:49 UTC.
+Updated frequently.
+Latest update: 12th of March 10:49 UTC.
 View history of this page [on GitHub](https://github.com/ahupowerdns/corona-science/commits/master) ([RSS](https://github.com/ahupowerdns/corona-science/commits/master/corona-science.md.atom)), where